matrix-org/synapse/docs/deprecation_policy.md

 A Rust compiler is required to build Synapse from source.
-For any given release the minimum required version may be bumped up to the latest released Rust version, and so people building from source must be able to fetch the latest version of Rust (e.g. by using [rustup](https://rustup.rs/)).
+For any given release the minimum required version may be bumped up to a recent Rust version, and so people building from source should ensure they can fetch recent versions of Rust (e.g. by using [rustup](https://rustup.rs/)).

 Context